JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 ## Sample Configuration

-This example uses the built-in `.DefaultString` segment formatting to show a default rendition of detail appropriate to the status of the batch
+This example uses the default segment template to show a rendition of detail appropriate to the status of the batch

 Additionally, the background of the segment will turn red if the latest reading is over 4 hours old - possibly helping indicate an issue if, for example there is a Tilt or similar device that is supposed to be logging to Brewfather every 15 minutes.

+NOTE: Temperature units are in degrees C and specific gravity is expressed as `1.XYZ` values.

 ```json
 {